nablarch/nablarch-document/en/application_framework/adaptors/doma_adaptor.rst

 Using Doma for database access offers the following benefits:

 * Like Nablarch, you can build SQL statements dynamically during execution.
-* Since it is 2waySQL, there is no need to rewrite the SQL statement like Nablarch, and it can be executed as it is with an SQL tool or the like.
+* Since it is 2waySQL, SQL statements are not required to be rewritten as in Nablarch and can be executed directly using an SQL tool.

 Since only the actions specified in  :java:extdoc:`Transactional<nablarch.integration.doma.Transactional>` . interceptor can be subject to transaction management by using this adapter, unnecessary transaction control processing is reduced, and performance is improved.